joanmadia/joanmadia.github.io/03_teaching.markdown

 ## Teaching

-I teach statistics and causal inference for policy evaluation and health research.
+My teaching expertise includes statistics and causal inference methods for policy evaluation and health research, as well as utilizing electronic health records for health informatics.

 ### University of Oxford
 <p> </p>